Zanderthegreat12/UW-Roomie/reports/report3.md

 - Start implementing the user interface design with React Native

 #### Second Subsection:
+- Received user feedback and now have a final app design
+- Added Home and Login screens to app user interface
+  - Implemented the main features of these screens

 #### Third Subsection:
+- Finish adding the rest of the app screens with their main features (less focus on looks)
+- Work with Bella to integrate the server calls with the front end
+- Start editing the user interface with good styles/design

 ### Bella:
 #### First subsection: